alialib/alia/docs/custom-signals.md

 When you need a little more control but don't want to create a custom signal type, you can create a signal from one or more lambdas functions (or other function objects).
-For completeness, you can create a fully functional, bidirectional signal using lambdas, but the further you go down this list, the more likely it is that you should just create a custom signal type...
+For completeness, you can create a fully functional, duplex signal using lambdas, but the further you go down this list, the more likely it is that you should just create a custom signal type...

 <dl>